hiscom/avh.chah.org.au/_posts/2021-10-29-ala-data-quality-filters-in-avh.md

 issues with the scientific name, uncertain identifications and cultivated occurrences.

-One of the nice things about the DQ filters is that you can also see the the records that have been excluded from the search result by a certain filter by following the link under the number of records excluded by that filter.
+One of the nice things about the DQ filters is that you can also see the records that have been excluded from the search result by a certain filter by following the link under the number of records excluded by that filter.
 So, users can see if records have been excluded that they do not want to exclude, in which case they can fine-tune the filters.

 Disabling and enabling individual filter categories within a profile can be done by clicking the check boxes in front of the label.
 The same can be done in the